mariamskoot/SQL-for-Beginners-Complete-Practice-Tasks/README.md

 ---

-Each file contains the SQL statements (and explanatory comments where needed) for its corresponding section.
+> Each file contains the SQL statements (and explanatory comments where needed) for its corresponding section.

----

-## How to Use

-1. Choose your database system (MySQL, PostgreSQL, SQLite, or SQL Server).
-2. Create a new database or connection.
-3. Open the section files **in order** (later sections depend on tables and data created earlier).
-4. Run the statements one by one, verify the results, and debug as needed.
-5. Adapt minor syntax differences when required (e.g. `AUTO_INCREMENT` vs `SERIAL`, `LIMIT` vs `TOP`).

-> **Note:** Answers are intentionally not provided.
-The goal is to write, run, and debug every command yourself.

 ---

 ## Database Schema Overview